Cotton-Engineering/Plastic-Contamination-Src/README.md

 # Plastic Contamination Source Code
+This repository holds the Software Source Code for the:
 Development of Systems to Identify and Remove Plastic Contamination From Cotton

+For an over-view of the software; please see the respository: Plastic-Contamination-Notes
+where you will find an over-view video.

+For those who are unfamiliar with GitHub and QT; the Notes directory alsong includes notes
+on how to setup a QT IDE project that will automatically link in this source code repository.

 # Machine Vision Sensor Development